jeff-adkisson/swe-3643-fall-2024/homework/homework-1.md

 1. Sign up for a JetBrains student license.
 This is free and gives you full access to all JetBrains products while you are a student.
 It is an *outstanding* value.
 With this license, you do not have to use the less capable community editions. https://www.jetbrains.com/community/education/#students

 2. Installl the IDE you plan to use this semester.
 All JetBrains IDEs are cross-platform, so you can install them on Windows, Mac, or Linux.
    - Java: Intellij Ultimate Edition
    - C#: Rider
    - Python: Pycharm

+   *If you are not sure which language to use, choose C#.
+I am most proficient with that language and can help you the fastest.
+I have some capabilities with Java and Python, but do not use them much in my day-to-day work.
+Of the three languages you can choose for this course, Java is the least friendly for beginners due to its somewhat setup and build requirements.*

 3. Start the IDE and write a quick "Hello, World" application that writes "Hello, World" to the console.
 Once this is done, your IDE and environment should be operational.; You do not need to retain the "Hello, World" application.

 #### Create Your Homework Project in your Homework Repository